denoland/docs/runtime/reference/cli/jupyter.md

 ![`Deno.jupyter.display` API example](../images/jupyter-display.png)

-Your notebook frontned will automatically select the "richest" MIME type to display based on its capabilities.
+Your notebook frontend will automatically select the "richest" MIME type to display based on its capabilities.

 ---